reenhilm/2025v14-receiptdb/README.md

 * CSS4 and Tailwind v4.0
 * Clerk

-Timeframe (including: standups, checkups with teachers and helping other students)
+Timeframe
 * 2 weeks
+  including: standups, checkups with teachers and helping other students, and "this looks interesting..."-rabbit holes to test and learn, and job interviews/tests/internship-hunting

 Project management and planning
 * GitHub Projects